david8862/keras-YOLOv3-model-set/README.md

 P.S. for VOC style dataset, we also provide [pascal_voc_to_coco.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/dataset_converter/pascal_voc_to_coco.py) to generate COCO GT annotation.

-If you enable "--eval_online" option in train.py, a default Pascal VOC mAP evaluation on validation dataset will be executed during training.
+If you enable `--eval_online` option in train.py, a default Pascal VOC mAP evaluation on validation dataset will be executed during training.
 But that may cost more time for train process.

 Following is a sample result trained on Mobilenet YOLOv3 Lite model with PascalVOC dataset (using a reasonable score threshold=0.1):